Daffodil Days Tips

 • In row 1, work the “k2, yo, k2”, then because the bracketed instruction is what is repeated, place an eyelet marker on the right needle, then work the first sequence of “yo, skp, k9”.
 Then place another eyelet marker on your right needle.
 So now you have 11 stitches in-between your eyelet markers.

-• After placing your last eyelet marker, you’ll then work the pattern as instructed which is “yo, skp, k6, m1R, sl m, k1, sl m, m1L, k6, k2tog, yo.
+• After placing your last eyelet marker, you’ll then work the pattern as instructed which is “yo, skp, k6, m1-R, sm, k1, sm, m1-L, k6, k2tog, yo.

 • Then you see the brackets again!
 So now you know you want to start placing your eyelet markers again (now on the other side of the shawl).
 So you’ll place an eyelet marker on your right needle and then begin the bracketed instruction which is “k9, k2tog, yo”.
 Then you’ll place another marker on your right needle.
-Then each time you repeat that bracketed 11-stitch sequence (6 more times) you’ll place an eyelet marker on the right needle.
+Then each time you repeat that bracketed 11-stitch sequence you’ll place an eyelet marker on the right needle.

-• Once you’ve done that, you then finish the row as instructed, which ends with “k2, yo, k2.
+• Once you’ve done that, you then finish the row as instructed, which ends with “k2, yo, k2”.

 • So now, every RS row of that lace pattern, you’ll know that the repeated sequence is worked over those 11 stitches in-between each set of eyelet markers.